NannyML/nannyml/docs/quick.rst

 The main drift peak indeed coincides with the strongest performance drop.
 It is interesting to see that there is a noticeable shift magnitude increase right before the estimated drop happens.
 That looks like an early sign of incoming issues.
-Now let's have closer look at changes in the distributions by visualizing them in the analysis period:
+Now let's have a closer look at changes in the distributions by visualizing them in the analysis period:

 .. nbimport::